Publicador de contenidos

 A maximum of two prizes will be awarded in this call, each with an endowment of 3,000 euros as aid for the development of a research project.
 The award-winning contributions must be pioneering and influential in international research.
 If the prize is awarded to an application submitted by two or more members of the institute, one of them will act as the person responsible for the aid.

-The awards are aimed at DATAI member researchers, in any of its modalities, full, associated or invited members.
+The awards are aimed at DATAI member researchers, in any of its modalities, affiliated, associated or invited members.
 The contribution will mention DATAI among the authors' affiliations, not being enough a mention in the acknowledgments.

 The winners will give a seminar on the winning articles.

 All the necessary documentation related to the awards will be sent in digital format to datai@unav.es from December 20, 2024 until August 31, 2025.
+We have extended the deadline to September 8, 2025.

 The awards will be announced by October 30, 2025.